pkasseran/uc-ai-rag-assistant/README.md

   - What is Unity Catalog Function?
   - Can you show me how to define a UC function?
   - Can you list all the GenAI framework that integrates with Unity Catalog AI?
-  - Give me an overview of the UC client setup - provide code if possible
+  - Give me an overview of the UC client setup? - provide code if possible
   - What is a UC function toolkit and how do we use it in langchain?
-  - Is there any pre-requisites for installation unity catalog AI with langchain
+  - Are there any pre-requisites for the installation of unity catalog AI with langchain?
   - Can you tell me more about Unity Catalog AI and CrewAI integration?
   - Can you provide me some code example of how CrewAI is used with Unity Catalog AI?